cran-task-views/WebTechnologies/WebTechnologies.md

     [libcurl C library](https://curl.se/libcurl/).
-    It is not intended to be called directly by typical R users. curl may be useful for operations on web-based XML or with FTP (as crul and httr are focused primarily on HTTP).
+    It is not intended to be called directly by typical R users. curl may be useful for operations on web-based XML or with FTP (as crul and httr2 are focused primarily on HTTP).

 1. [utils](https://stat.ethz.ch/R-manual/R-devel/library/utils/html/00Index.html) and
     [base](https://stat.ethz.ch/R-manual/R-devel/library/base/html/00Index.html)